Original Air Date: October 16, 1959

 - This was one of five episodes to include an eye, not a spiral, at the introduction, the others being Season 1’s “A World of His Own,” “The Mighty Casey,” “The After Hours” and “Mr. Bevis.”

-- Another episode with the theme of a mysterious vendor inexplicably able to provide one with what one needs most is Season 1’s “What You Need.”
+- Another episode with the theme of a mysterious vendor who is inexplicably able to provide what is needed can be found in Season 1’s “What You Need.”

 - Dan Duryea was paid $5,000 for his four days of work on this episode.

 - The harmonica music in the background is an old Russian folksong known as “Stenka Razin”.

 - Martin Landau and Ken Lynch both appeared in scenes with Cary Grant in North by Northwest (1959), which was released only 20 days before this episode on September 26th, 1959.
 Malcolm Attenbury also was in North By Northwest as the man at the prairie crossing.

 - Rod Serling had previously used the name Denton, the real life name of a childhood acquaintance, as the role of a sheriff in a Playhouse 90 production of “A Town Has Turned to Dust.”